johnnynguyenha/SpaceshipPygame/README.md

 ## Screenshot
 ![{E15032DA-8A2D-48D4-9035-E5981EC9729A}](https://github.com/user-attachments/assets/d5a9f865-89f7-4a75-a5c5-8dea1f2d5846)

+## Notes
+- Stars are randomly generated throughout the screen.
+- Meteors are rotated at a random speed and spawn every 0.5 seconds at a random location near the top of the screen.

 ## Controls
 W - Move up
 A - Move down
 S - Move left
 D - Move right
 Spacebar - Shoot laser

 ## Running
 To run, Python must be installed.
 In addition, Pygame-ce must be installed.